 The Importance of Legally Protecting Your Relationship

 A father may seek to have a relationship with their child at any time, without the court’s involvement, by communicating and working directly with the child’s mother through an informal agreement.
 This is a relatively common arrangement for unmarried parents who are still dating, living together, or otherwise in a relationship.

 However, without having the legal support of the Florida court, the mother of the child can choose to deny access or communication with the child for any or no reason whatsoever.
 This means if the mother of your child wants to end the relationship, relocate, or otherwise deny you access to your child for any reason, they are completely within their rights to do so.

-An experienced Hallandale Father’s Rights attorney, like the dedicated family lawyers at John Buchmiller & Associates, LLC, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.
+An experienced Hallandale Father’s Rights attorney, like the dedicated family lawyers at Davis and Associates, Attorneys at Law, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.

 Divorced Father’s Rights

 Divorced fathers face many of the same issues of child custody and child support as unmarried fathers; however, they are assumed to be the biological father of the couple’s shared children, meaning that proving paternity is not a necessary step unless paternity is contested at this point.

 Having a father that is invested in building a relationship with their child can have substantial positive impacts on a child’s mental well-being and emotional growth, which supports success in other areas of their life, such as academics.
 Divorce raises a lot of questions for both parents and children.
 Being able to reassure your child that they will not lose their relationship with you can mean a lot to their sense of security during this complex period.